rordenlab/dcm2niix/Philips/README.md

 ## Missing Information

 Philips DICOMs do not contain all the information desired by many neuroscientists.
 Due to this, the [BIDS](http://bids.neuroimaging.io/) files created by dcm2niix are impoverished relative to data from other vendors.
 This reflects a limitation in the Philips DICOMs, not dcm2niix.

+Research users may want to explore the direct NIfTI export provided by Philips.
+This tool may have access to sequence information not provided in the DICOM export.
+However, this [manufacturer provided NIfTI export](https://github.com/rordenlab/dcm2niix/issues/529) is limited to certain image types and sequences and does not support features like FSL format diffusion bvec/bvals or BIDS sidecars.

 [Slice timing correction](https://www.mccauslandcenter.sc.edu/crnl/tools/stc) can account for some variability in fMRI datasets.
 Unfortunately, Philips DICOM data [does not encode slice timing information](https://neurostars.org/t/heudiconv-no-extraction-of-slice-timing-data-based-on-philips-dicoms/2201/4).
 Therefore, dcm2niix is unable to populate the "SliceTiming" BIDS field.
 However, one can typically infer slice timing by recording the [mode and number of packages](https://en.wikibooks.org/w/index.php?title=SPM/Slice_Timing&stable=0#Philips_scanners) reported for the sequence on the scanner console or the [sequence PDF](http://adni.loni.usc.edu/wp-content/uploads/2017/09/ADNI-3-Basic-Philips-R5.pdf).
 For precise timing, it is also worth knowing if equidistant "temporal slice spacing" is set and whether "prospect. motion corr." is on or off (if on, a short delay occurs between volumes).